Varuni13/varuni13.github.io/blog.md

 ---
-layout: home
+layout: single
-title: "Blog"
+title: "About"
-permalink: /blog/
+permalink: /about/
+author_profile: true
 ---

 Welcome to my blog!
 I write about: